Have you ever heard about the Heroes Square?

 Originally it was made from cardboard and wood but when it became that popular it was rebuilt from stone and brick.

 Now it houses the Museum of Agriculture which is the biggest one in Europe.

-Vajdahunyad Castle stretches in the City Park (Városliget) and hosts many buildings, such as the Zoo, the Széchenyi Spa, the Museums and also a small lake called by City Park lake.
+Vajdahunyad Castle stretches in the City Park (Városliget), which hosts many buildings as well, such as the Zoo, the Széchenyi Spa, the Museums and also a small lake called by City Park lake.

-In beautiful weathers like today ypu can spend a whole day here as an outdoor program.
+In beautiful weathers like today you can spend a whole day here as an outdoor program.
 Take a long walk in the fresh air, visit the museums, take some photograph for memory.
 Not last it could be a good family day